Ruisum/MeteorDodge/README.md

 ## Game play

-The goal is the get the highest score, each meteor dodge adds to the score, as the score increases the dificulty will increase
+The goal is to get the highest score, each meteor dodged adds to the score, as the score increases the dificulty will increase